-Valium, known by its generic name as diazepam, is a benzodiazepine-derived medication that’s used to treat anxiety, seizures, and alcohol withdrawal symptoms.
+Valium, also known by its generic name diazepam, is a benzodiazepine-derived medication that’s used to treat anxiety, seizures, and alcohol withdrawal symptoms.

 There is no known lethal dose of diazepam in humans.

 However, in animal testing, the following lethal doses were found:

 - mice: 700 mg/kg

 Fatal Valium overdose is extremely rare.
 In a survey of 914 benzodiazepine-related deaths in North America, only two cases involved diazepam alone.

 In instances in which people have intentionally ingested up to 2,000 mg of diazepam, the patients recovered within 48 hours without any serious complications.

 Most cases involving a fatal Valium overdose also involve other substances such as opioids, alcohol, or other central nervous system depressants.